SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 After all side-effects are communicated, a "changed" reply is then send, containing a `Data report`_ of the read-back value.

-.. admonition:: Remark
+:Remarks:

     * If the value is not stored in hardware, the "update" message can be sent immediately.*
     * The read-back value should always reflect the value actually used.*
     * an client having activated updates may get an ``update`` message before the ``changed`` message, both containing the same data report.

 Example on a connection with activated updates.
 Qualifiers are replaced by {...} for brevity here.